avinash28196/Notes/ReactNotes/ComponentLifeCycle.md

+# React Life Cycle

+One of the defining factors of a life form is its life cycle.
+The common path is Birth, Growth into maturity and then the inevitable Death.
+UI applications often follow a similar path.
+When the application is first started, we consider this Birth.
+The users interacts with application, which is Growth.
+Eventually, the application is closed or navigated away from, leading to Death.
+Within the application, elements also follow this pattern.
+In the world of React, these elements are our Components.
+The Component life cycle is a continuous process, which occurs throughout the overall life of our application.
+Understanding this process can lead to faster and consistent development, easier optimization and improved overall application health.

 # Overview

 React lets you define components as classes or functions.
 Components defined as classes currently provide more features which are described in detail on this page.
 To define a React component class, you need to extend React.Component